 We visited Copenhagen this weekend for the first time and got very lucky with gentle sunshine and blue autumn skies all day.

-We stayed at the Hotel Danmark that is located between the City Hall Square and Denmark’s National Museum with short walk to Tivoli and even shorter to the pedestrian street Strøget.
+We stayed at the Hotel Danmark that is located between the City Hall Square and Denmark’s National Museum with a short walk to Tivoli and even shorter to the pedestrian street Strøget.
 The rooms were modest, but very clean and the location played the most important role for us on this trip.
 Hotel Denmark also welcomed us with some snacks and a lovely bottle of wine in our room.
 The hotel breakfast was amazing!

 The beautiful Danish capital features progressive modern architecture, stunning palaces, candlelit restaurants, great people and of course, cinnamon rolls on every corner.
 We explored the quaint narrow cobble-stoned streets, canals and appreciated the old, traditional homes.